We Don’t Want To Talk About Money

 Photo Courtesy of Canva

-If you have read any of my other articles, you may have realized that I have a lot to say when it comes to the veterinary world.
-I work very hard each and every day to help clients give their pets the best life possible, and it can be very upsetting to hear some of the things that are said about us, especially when it comes to money.
+If you have read any of my other articles, you may have noticed that I have a lot to say about the veterinary world.
+I work very hard every day to help clients give their pets the best life possible, and it can be upsetting to hear some of the things said about us, especially when it comes to finances.

 Money can be a touchy subject, especially when it comes down to taking care of your pet.
-You emotionally want to do whatever you can do, though you may not have the funds to do so.
+You emotionally want to do whatever you can, although you may not have the funds to do so.

-Though we hear it all of the time, veterinary medicine is NOT more expensive than your own health care.
+Although we hear it all the time, veterinary medicine is not more expensive than your own healthcare.

-The truth is, that without health insurance, you would be amazed at how much it costs to go to the doctor, let alone spending time in the hospital or having surgery.
+The truth is that without health insurance, you would be amazed at how much it costs to go to the doctor, let alone spend time in the hospital or have surgery.

 In fact, we should really charge more than we do.

-Veterinary medicine is a business, and we need to make enough money in order to thrive.
-We are constantly buying medications, plus we have to cover our rent (or mortgage) and all of the other supplies that it takes to keep our office open.
+Veterinary medicine is a business, and we need to generate sufficient revenue to thrive.
+We are constantly purchasing medications, in addition to covering our rent (or mortgage) and all the other supplies necessary to keep our office open.

 We are barely getting paid what we are worth.

-Veterinarians come out of veterinary school with as much debt as your own doctor, yet we don’t make as much money as they do.
+Veterinarians graduate from veterinary school with as much debt as your own doctor, yet we don’t earn as much money as they do.
 Technicians and receptionists barely make enough to make ends meet.
 In fact, many of them have to work two or three jobs in order to survive.

 Nobody is in the business of veterinary medicine in order to make money!
 Please repeat this.
 We aren’t making as much money as you think.